 The journey towards IPO is therefore challenging, but rewarding as well, as it is just the starting point for value enhancement.

-Understanding of IPO will therefore encourage, motivate core team, under the leadership of senior management (Chairman /CEO) to embark on a journey of excellence, as the end result of being a public listed company, is to run a sustainable profitable company with a greater transparency and accountability.
+Understanding of IPOs will encourage and motivate the core team under the leadership of senior management to embark on a journey of excellence and run a sustainable profitable company with a greater transparency and accountability.

 • To understand the pros and cons of private limited company vs public listed company.